rishichhabra29/A-Domain-Specific-End-to-End-QA-System-Using-Dense-Retrieval-and-Prompt-Aware-Generation/README.md

 ## Abstract

 This project presents an end-to-end question answering (QA) system tailored to a specific domain (electronics product reviews).
 It combines a **dense retriever** (built on RoBERTa) with a **prompt-aware generator** (built on FLAN-T5) to answer user questions with high relevance and fluency.
 The retriever is fine-tuned using contrastive learning to fetch relevant review snippets, and the generator is fine-tuned with subjectivity-aware prompts (e.g. *“question: ... context: ...”*) to produce complete answers.
 We train and evaluate on the **SubjQA** dataset (electronics domain only), which focuses on subjective Q&A from customer reviews ([GitHub - megagonlabs/SubjQA: A question-answering dataset with a focus on subjective information](https://github.com/megagonlabs/SubjQA#:~:text=SubjQA%20is%20a%20question%20answering,high%20subjectivity)).
-Our system achieves strong results, with a BERTScore F1 of **81.29** and a CHRF++ score of **9.72** on the test set, demonstrating the effectiveness of domain-specific tuning and prompt design in QA.
+Our system achieves strong results, with a BERTScore F1 of **81.29** on the test set, demonstrating the effectiveness of domain-specific tuning and prompt design in QA.

 ## Features